-Products from Broadcom and Microsoft achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Along with products from Kaspersky, McAfee, FireEye, Webroot and Trend Micro, they achieved AAA awards.
+Sophos' product was the only one to achieve a 100% total accuracy rating.
+Those from Kaspersky and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Sophos, Kaspersky, ESET, Broadcom, McAfee, Crowdstrike, FireEye and SentinelOne products performed well enough to achieve AAA awards.